deeplearning4j/deeplearning4j/word2vec.md

         //output: [night, week, year, game, season, during, office, until, -]

 The line `vec.similarity("word1","word2")` will return the cosine similarity of the two words you enter.
 The closer it is to 1, the more similar the net perceives those words to be (see the Sweden-Norway example above).
+For example:

+        double cosSim = vec.similarity("day", "night");
+        System.out.println(cosSim);
+        //output: 0.7704452276229858

 With `vec.wordsNearest("word1", numWordsNearest)`, the words printed to the screen allow you to eyeball whether the net has clustered semantically similar words.
 You can set the number of nearest words you want with the second parameter of wordsNearest.
+For example:

+        Collection<String> lst3 = vec.wordsNearest("man", 10);
+        System.out.println(lst3);
+        //output: [director, company, program, former, university, family, group, such, general]

 ### Visualizing the Model